viam-labs/YOLOv8/README.md

 This model leverages the [Ultralytics inference library](https://docs.ultralytics.com/) to allow for object detection and classification from YOLOv8 models.

-Both locally deployed YOLOv8 models and models from web sources like [HuggingFace](https://huggingface.co/models?other=yolov8) can be used (HuggingFace models will be loaded locally).
+Both locally deployed YOLOv8 models and models from web sources like [HuggingFace](https://huggingface.co/models?other=yolov8) can be used (HuggingFace models will be downloaded and used locally).

 ## Build and Run